themue/site.themue.dev/content/posts/2021-bowmore-15yo.md

 ---
-title: 'Bowmore 15 yo'
+title: "Bowmore 15 yo"
-date: '2021-12-01T18:00:00+01:00'
+date: "2021-12-01T18:00:00+01:00"
 draft: false
-categories: ['whisky']
+categories: ["whisky"]
-tags:  ['whisky', 'tastingnotes']
+tags:  ["whisky", "tasting notes", "islay"]
 ---

 Some time ago I already had the **Bowmore No. 1** as a small addition to a **Bowmore 12 yo**.
 And it was also with this 15-year-old, but as a result will still find his in my collection.
 It pleases with its post-maturation in *Oloroso Sherry* casks and its price is really fair.

 ### Nose

-The **Bowmore 15 yo** pleases the nose with very pleasant salty sea notes, which make the location of the distillery clear.
+The Bowmore 15 yo pleases the nose with very pleasant salty sea notes, which make the location of the distillery clear.
 A nice freshness, plus some smoke from the houses near the coast are reflected in the aroma.
 Everything is rounded off by the beautiful notes of sherry.

 ### Taste

-On the palate, the **Bowmore** surprises with a nice sweetness on the tip of the tongue.
+On the palate, the Bowmore surprises with a nice sweetness on the tip of the tongue.
 This continues to be accompanied by smoke and, in this case, a strong sherry.
 But the oak of the barrels can also be found.
 Pungency and spice, on the other hand, are only slight.

 ### Finish

 Even in the finish, this whisky is wonderfully pleasantly smoky with nice sherry notes - all nicely fitting.
 There is also some sweetness as well as the oak of the cask again.
 This pleases.

 All in all, I really liked this single malt, I give it an **85/100** points.
 And since I had just emptied a few bottles again, I now have room in my cupboard.
 There I strike again at the next opportunity.